USEPA/PAU4Chem/README.md

 ## Web scraping module

 PAU4Chem is a modular framework that uses web scraping for extracing the TRI information from the web and organizes it before the data engineering.
-In order to run the web scraping module, navigate to the folder [extract].
+In order to run the web scraping module, navigate to the folder [extract](https://github.com/jodhernandezbe/PAU4Chem/tree/master/extract).
 Then, you execute the following command either on Windows CMD or Unix terminal:

 ```
 python tri_web_scraper.py -Y TRI_Year -F TRI_File